Aurora Arias

 Aurora Arias, born April 22,1962 in Santo Domingo, is a writer and journalist from the Dominican Republic, and is also an astrologer.

 Biography

 Aurora Arias was born in Santo Domingo on April 22, 1962.
 She is a writer, journalist, feminist, astrologer, and also has studied art and psychology.
 She has published poetry in books 'Vivienda de pájaros' (1986) y 'Piano Lila' (1994).
 She has also worked with prose fiction.
-In 1994 she won the prize of 'Tale of House of Theater' for the work Invy's Paradise; the Editorial of the 'University of Puerto Rico' published her collection of stories 'End of the world' in the year 2000.
+In 1994 she won the prize of 'Tale of House of Theater' for the work Invy's Paradise.
+The Editorial of the 'University of Puerto Rico' published her collection of stories 'End of the world' in the year 2000.

 She was co-editor of 'Quehaceres', a publication for 'Centro de Investigación para la Acción Femenina' (CIPAF), for which she worked from 1989 to 1996.

-In relation to astrology, Aurora Arias maintains, since 1997, an astrological column titled "Astral Chart", in the magazine Uno.
+In relation to astrology, Aurora Arias maintains an astrological column titled "Astral Chart", in the magazine Uno since 1997.